uswds/uswds/README.md

 ## Where things live

 - **HTML** markup for the components is located in: `src/components` in the site root.
 These, however, are written in the templating language Nunjucks.
 It's best to get HTML source markup directly from [designsystem.digital.gov/components](https://designsystem.digital.gov/components)
-- **Sass** stylesheets are located in: `dist/scss/ (/core, /elements, /components)`. **Compiled CSS** is located in the [downloadable zip file](https://github.com/uswds/uswds/releases/latest).
+- **Sass** stylesheets are located in: `dist/scss/ (/core, /elements, /components)`. **Compiled CSS** is located in the [downloadable zip file [github.com]](https://github.com/uswds/uswds/releases/latest).
 - **JS** is located in: `src/js (/components, /utils)`.
 - **Fonts** are located in: `dist/fonts`.
 - **Images** and icons are located in: `dist/img`.

 ## Browser support

-We’ve designed the design system to support older and newer browsers through [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement).
-The current major version of the design system (2.0) follows the [2% rule](https://gds.blog.gov.uk/2012/01/25/support-for-browsers/): we officially support any browser above 2% usage as observed by [analytics.usa.gov](https://analytics.usa.gov/).
+We’ve designed the design system to support older and newer browsers through [progressive enhancement [wikipedia.org]](https://en.wikipedia.org/wiki/Progressive_enhancement).
+The current major version of the design system (2.0) follows the [2% rule [gov.uk]](https://gds.blog.gov.uk/2012/01/25/support-for-browsers/): we officially support any browser above 2% usage as observed by [analytics.usa.gov](https://analytics.usa.gov/).
 Currently, this means that the design system version 2.0 supports the newest versions of Chrome, Firefox, Safari, and Internet Explorer 11 and up.

 ## Accessibility

-The design system also meets the [WCAG 2.0 AA accessibility guidelines](https://www.w3.org/TR/WCAG20/) and conforms to the standards of [Section 508 of the Rehabilitation Act](http://www.section508.gov/).
+The design system also meets the [WCAG 2.0 AA accessibility guidelines [w3.org]](https://www.w3.org/TR/WCAG20/) and conforms to the standards of [Section 508 of the Rehabilitation Act [section508.gov]](http://www.section508.gov/).
 We’re happy to answer questions about accessibility — email us for more information.

 ## Fractal

-We're using [Fractal](http://fractal.build) to generate an interactive component library for the design system.
+We're using [Fractal [fractal.build]](http://fractal.build) to generate an interactive component library for the design system.
 You can run it locally after `npm install` with:

 ```sh
 npm start